Luos-io/Documentation/src/pages/luos-technology/message/command.md

 ### Service commands

-This last category, includes all the specific commands that are treated by each service.
-Each one refers to different kind of services, like for example, the command IO_STATE is send from services of type STATE, and it shows if the actual state of the service is true or false.
+This last category includes all the specific commands that are treated by each service.
+Each one refers to different kinds of services.
+For example, the command IO_STATE is sent from services of type STATE, and it shows if the actual state of the service is true or false.

 If you want to create new functionalities for your custom services, you can create and add your own commands.
 [See how](../../tutorials/tutorials.md).

-## What is OD?
+## What is an object dictionary?

-An Object Dictionary (OD) allows different developers of different services to make them interoperate regardless of the unit they use on the service.
+An object dictionary (OD) allows different developers of different services to make them interoperate regardless of the unit they use on the service.

-Example: If my_service1 uses an angle in radians and my_service2 uses degrees, what is the unit they should use to share the angle information?
+> Example: If *my_service1* uses an angle in radians and *my_service2* uses degrees, what is the unit they should use to share the angle information?

-An Object Dictionary defines a set of typical objects that can be transmitted through Luos messages.
+An object dictionary defines a set of typical objects that can be transmitted through Luos messages.
 It allows to send these objects with a predefined type and to use it in the units the user want.

 ## How is it managed in Luos?

 Luos defines objects based on physical values following the SI standard.

 ### Object and types

 Each object in the Object Dictionary has a specific Type.
 For example:
 ```c
 // Define object angular_position as an angular_position_t type